mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 #### Adding a service account

-The Company Owner can add a new Service Account by clicking on the *Add Service Account* option inside the *Add User* dropdown, on the top-right corner of the Identities section of the Project settings area.
-Here, the Service Account can be assigned a Company Role and additional Roles on the specific Project and its Runtime Environments.
+The Company Owner can add a new service account by clicking on the *Add Service Account* option inside the *Add User* dropdown, on the top-right corner of the IAM portal inside the Project settings Area.
+Here, the service account can be assigned a Company Role and additional Roles on the specific Project and its Runtime Environments.

-The Service Account invitation process will also require an authentication method, as specified in the [Adding a new Service Account](/development_suite/identity-and-access-management/manage-service-accounts.md#adding-a-new-service-account) paragraph.
+The service account invitation process will also require an authentication method, as specified in the [Adding a new Service Account](/development_suite/identity-and-access-management/manage-service-accounts.md#adding-a-new-service-account) paragraph.

 :::note
-New Service Accounts are always instantiated at Company level: you can create a Service Account from the Project Settings page, but it will still be shared with the whole Company.
+New service accounts are always instantiated at Company level: you can create a service account from the Project settings Area, but it will still be shared with the whole Company.
 :::

 With the Client Secret Basic method: